 Sports and clubs are a major part of the high school program.
 Numerous teams, clubs and organizations exist to satisfy student interests.
 Students are encouraged to join one or more of these offerings as a means of enhancing their high school education and developing lifelong skills.
 Academic extracurricular activities are opportunities for students to expand their learning experiences beyond regular classroom instruction.
 We encourage students to get involved at this level so that as they progress through their school years, they will gain lifelong learning experiences and knowledge, and improve decision-making skills.
-Home-schooled students are permitted to participate in extra-curricular activities.
 Students may obtain more information on each activity by contacting the sponsor of that activity.